 Hydroponics depends on a functioning system of tubes, drains, and pumps to be effective.
-To keep your hydroponic system operating, you need to keep water flowing.
+To keep your DIY hydroponic system operating, you need to keep water flowing.
 For this reason, leaks in any part of the system can be disastrous for your plants.
-To keep your hydroponic system working its best, you need to keep it water-tight.
+To keep your DIY hydroponic system working its best, you need to keep it water-tight.
 Regardless of system or surface type, SANI-TRED® can waterproof and protect your hydroponic system from the bed to the tubing.
-If you’re looking to build your own DIY hydroponic system or just want to protect the one you have, keep it water-tight and operating with SANI-TRED®.
+If you’re looking to build a hydroponic system or just want to protect the one you have, keep it water-tight and operating with SANI-TRED®.

 For more information on waterproofing and everything SANI-TRED® can do, visit SANI-TRED